 3.3.
 Chronic Diseases

-Do you know that there are some chronic diseases that can cause anemia?
-These diseases include Kidney diseases, Cancer, HIV/AIDS, and rheumatoid.
+Do you know that some chronic diseases can cause anemia, these diseases include kidney diseases, cancer, HIV/AIDS, and rheumatoid.

 3.4.
 Poor Nutrition

-When there is inadequate intake or absorption of Vitamin B12 or folic acid can lead to anemia.
+When there is inadequate intake or absorption of Vitamin B12 or folic acid6 can lead to anemia.

 4. Symptoms of Anemia

-There is a wide range of symptoms of anemia, they include the following:
+There is a wide range of symptoms of anemia, including the following:

 5. How to Diagnose Anemia